Video appears to show Texas teacher tossing student into the wall

 After the student’s head hits the wall, the video shows him get up and start to gesture with a punching motion towards the employees.
 The recording does not show the student punching any of the staff.
 The school’s report on the incident said the student spit in the staff’s face after hitting his head.

-Soon after, the video shows two of the employees, including the administrator, restrain the student on the ground for more than 4 minutes.
+Soon after, the video shows two of the employees, including the administrator, restrain the student on the ground for more than four minutes.
 He can be heard screaming “I hate it here.”

 The administrator has not answered our requests asking for comment.